CSS Complete Guide

 - With

-just specifies how it should move from current position- Can end up moving directly out of parent
+position: relative, element is not taken out of document flow. absoluteandfixedspecifiy distance to parent element basicallyrelativejust specifies how it should move from current position- Can end up moving directly out of parent

-Working with overflow
+Working with overflow and Relative Positioning

 - In parent, can apply

-- Elements positioned out of parent are hidden
+overflow: hidden- Elements positioned out of parent are hidden

 - Doing with

-instead, doesn't work.- Is passed to HTML selector
+bodyandparentinstead, doesn't work.- Is passed to HTML selector

 - Default CSS behavior